There was a problem loading the comments.

 • DNS service is not adjusted properly (domain zone could not be visible for the DKIM validation service).

-• Used mail domain name is not real (i.e. mydomain.com, example.com, etc...).
+• Used email domain names that are not real (i.e. mydomain.com, example.com, etc...).

 • DKIM related DNS resource records in the used domain zone are broken or removed.